usaid-cs/yesterday-i-learned/random.md

 1. "SourceTree" is a git/hg GUI from Atlassian (making it legit for some reason).
 1. A [leaky abstraction](http://en.wikipedia.org/wiki/Leaky_abstraction) is bad... it means "[you need to be aware of the implementation details when using the abstraction](http://stackoverflow.com/a/3883023/1558430)", making the abstraction useless.
 1. `\b` represents a [word boundary](http://www.regular-expressions.info/wordboundaries.html) in regex.
 With one, `test\b` will never match `testicles`.
-1. You don't shear a sheep; a sheep gets shorn.
 1. *Impeachment* requires a cause.
 1. Drying clothes with a few ice cubes in the dryer can [remove wrinkles](http://lifehacker.com/use-ice-cubes-and-your-dryer-to-steam-out-wrinkles-1551615442).
 1. Some woman appeared to have typed up an article on [dealing with bitches](http://www.huffingtonpost.com/melanie-curtin/10-easy-ways-to-deal-with-me-when-im-being-a-bitch_b_3676315.html).
 However, it is a trick, and should not be trusted.